 Plan Designed to Help Southern NJ Veterans; Ease Waiting Times Throughout the State

-Legislation Assembly Democrats Bob Andrzejczak, Nelson Albano, Tim Eustace, and Gilbert “Whip” Wilson sponsored urging the federal Department of Veterans Affairs to support the recommendations of New Jersey Veterans Hospital Task Force was given final legislative approved 39-0 by the Senate.
+Legislation Assembly Democrats Bob Andrzejczak, Nelson Albano, Tim Eustace and Connie Wagner sponsored urging the federal Department of Veterans Affairs to support the recommendations of New Jersey Veterans Hospital Task Force was released Monday by an Assembly panel.

 The bill (ACR-177) is based on recommendations from the New Jersey Veterans Hospital Task Force, which studied the idea of constructing and operating of a veterans' health care facility in southern New Jersey.